 7. Ray Nitschke LB 1958-1972: His No. 66 was just as feared in practice and it was on game day.
 He was the NFL’s best linebacker in a division that featured Dick Butkus.
 The surprisingly athletic legend spent his entire career in Green Bay — and snagged 25 interceptions.

 6. Reggie White DE (1993-1998): The biggest Free Agent signing in NFL history.
 The Minister of Defense brought the Lombardi Trophy back to Green Bay.
 He averaged over 11 sacks per season in Green Bay and was named 1998 AP Defensive Player of the Year.

 5. Forrest Gregg T (1956-1970): Beloved by Lombardi, Gregg led the Packers to five World Championships.
 With being named First Team All-Pro seven times and earning nine Pro Bowl trips, he’s in the conversation for best lineman in league history.

-3. Brett Favre QB (1992-2007): He brought the Packers back to glory, with the first Championship since Lombardi.
-That is his legacy.
+4. Brett Favre QB (1992-2007): He brought the Packers back to glory, with the first Championship since Lombardi.
+That is his legacy (in football terms).
 He was as tough as he was competitive and was loved for both.
 Favre played the game with the joy of a child and earned a record three consecutive AP MVP awards.
 Everyone has a favorite Favre memory.